Canadians across the country are participating in a frosty New Year’s Day tradition — the polar bear dip.

 Ten people braved freezing temperatures to leap off a snow-covered wharf into the frigid Atlantic in Portugal Cove, N.L.

-In Herring Cove, N.S., about 130 people — some in colourful costumes — gathered to jump from a wharf under the watchful eye of members of the local fire department in the 22nd Annual Herring Cove Polar Bear Dip.
+In Nova Scotia, more than 130 people — some in colourful costumes — gathered to leap from a wharf under the watchful eye of members of the local fire department for the 22nd annual polar bear dip in Herring Cove.

 Snow flurries didn’t deter several hundred people from turning out at a Toronto beach to run en masse into Lake Ontario in the 11th annual Toronto Polar Bear Dip.